CSD 1210. Comprehensive Access. 3 hrs.

 CSO 1202.
 Microsoft Windows.
 2 hrs.

 Microsoft Windows is an operating system, which allows the user to integrate the different tasks performed on a personal computer.
 Windows is a graphical user interface that can make DOS based computers more user friendly.
-Lecture, 1 hours; lab, 2 hours.
+(Windows 10) Lecture, 1 hours; lab, 2 hours.

 CSO 2200.
 UNIX Operating System.
 3 hrs.